 Citation for Outstanding Contribution to Student Learning

 Citations recognise and reward the diverse contribution that individuals and teams make to the quality of student learning.
-Citations are awarded to academic, professional and sessional staff, and institutional associates, who have made significant contributions to student learning in a specific area of responsibility over a sustained period.
+Citations are awarded to academic, professional and teaching associates, and institutional associates, who have made significant contributions to student learning in a specific area of responsibility over a sustained period.
+In 2019, the Faculty introduced a new citation to acknowledge the vital contribution of Teaching Associates.

 2017 Nilushi (Nel) Karunaratne